Main Content

 configSetNames = get_param(configSet,"ObjectParameters")

-The return from the get_param function lists the model configuration parameters such as StopTime, SaveTime, SaveState, SaveOutput, and SignalLogging.
+The get_param function returns a list of all the model configuration parameters, such as StopTime, SaveTime, SaveState, SaveOutput, and SignalLogging.

 • When you simulate a model hierarchy, model configuration parameters you specify as input arguments to the sim function apply to the top model.